-Verification of Medical Insurance for (Semester) (Year)
+Verification of Medical Ins surance for (Semester) (Year)

 Student's Name (print):

 Insurance Company:

 Name of Insured (name on card):

 Contract #:

 Group #:

 Effective date:

-I certify that the above information is accurate and true.
-I am fully covered with medical insurance that extends through the end of this semester.
-I understand if I purchase insurance with a monthly payment, I will provide JSU School of Nursing with a monthly receipt.
-If this insurance status changes before the end of the semester, I will notify my course coordinator and will purchase additional insurance immediately.
+I certify that the above infoinsurance that extends thro a monthly payment, I will I insurance status changes be will purchase additional insurance. ugh the end of this sem provide JSU School of efore the end of the sem nester.
+I understand if Nursing with a month I purchase insurance with aly receipt.
+If this

-I understand I cannot attend clinicals unless I am covered with medical insurance.
-Failure to continue insurance until the end of the semester could result in dismissal from the program.
+I understand I cannot atte to continue insurance unt program.

 Signature of student:

 Date: Verified By: